Writer/Surfer

 Cons: Heavy, no adjustable venting

 For those looking for a WaveCel helmet at a more affordable price, Anon’s Windham fits the bill.
-Whereas Anon’s Merak WaveCel features adjustable vents, hybrid construction, and other premium features, the Windham features more to-the-point design with fixed venting in a hard shell package.
+Whereas Anon’s Merak WaveCel features adjustable vents, hybrid construction, and other premium features, the Windham features a more to-the-point design with fixed venting in a hard shell package.

 CHECK PRICE ON EVO CHECK PRICE ON AMAZON